jftuga/dtdiff/README.md

 past, _ := dtdiff.Sub(from, period)
 fmt.Println(past) // 2023-12-30 22:57:57

-// example 3 duration with five intervals from := "2024-06-28T04:25:41Z"
+// example 3 - duration with five intervals
+from := "2024-06-28T04:25:41Z"
 period := "1M1W1h1m2s"
 recurrence := 5
-all, _ := dtdiff.AddWithRecurrence(from, period, recurrence)
+all, _ := dtdiff.AddWithRecurrence(from, period, recurrence) // can also use SubWithRecurrence
 for _, a := range all {
+    fmt.Println(a)
+}

+// example 4 - repeat interval until a datetime is encountered from := "2024-06-28T04:25:41Z"
+period := "1M1W1h1m2s"
+until := "2025-01-01 09:30:51"
+all, err := dtdiff.AddUntil(from, until, period) // can also use SubUntil for _, a := range all {
     fmt.Println(a)
 }